cockroachdb/docs/v20.1/architecture/transaction-layer.md

 - A **transaction record** stored in the range where the first write occurs, which includes the transaction's current state (which is either `PENDING`, `STAGING`, `COMMITTED`, or `ABORTED`).

-As write intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing write intents for the same keys––which is resolved as a [transaction conflict](#transaction-conflicts).
+As write intents are created, CockroachDB checks for newer committed values.
+If newer committed values exist, the transaction may be restarted.
+If existing write intents for the same keys exist, it is resolved as a [transaction conflict](#transaction-conflicts).

 If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.